0xmic/system-design/src/client-server-model/README.md

 ## Key Terms
 ### Client
-A machine or process that requiests data or service from a server.
+A machine or process that requests data or service from a server.

-Note that a single machine or piece of software can be oth a client and a server at the same time.
+Note that a single machine or piece of software can be both a client and a server at the same time.
 For instance, a single machine could act as a server for end users and as a client for a database.
 Once a client has a server's IP address, it can send an HTTP request to request information.
 That request includes the IP address of the client, which allows the server to know what IP address to send the response.

 ### Server
-A machine or process that provides data or service for a client, usually by listening for incoming netowrk calls.
+A machine or process that provides data or service for a client, usually by listening for incoming network calls.

 Note that a single machine or piece of software can be both a client and a server at the same time.
 For instance, a single machine could act as a server for end users and as a client for a database.